The Journalist (1979 film): Production

 Michael Thornhill wrote the outline for the film with Edna Wilson, a journalist, in August 1978.
 Roadshow agreed to distribute and agreed to invest money in the film.
 In October the New South Wales Film Corporation agreed to invest on the basis of a second draft script.
 Thornhill had been on the board of the corporation so this was controversial at the time due to a perceived conflict of interest.

 By December, the movie was cast.
 Thornhill later reflected the film "wasn’t supposed to be realistic, and it bears no resemblance to Australian journalism whatsoever.
 In the film we have newspapers and television stations unconnected, which is the norm overseas but, as you know, is not the case here.”
 He saw The Journalist as "a modest little thing I thought I could get going fast”.

 Roadshow wanted Jack Thompson to play the lead and a second draft was written with him in mind.
 The shoot started in Sydney on 22 January 1979 and went for five weeks with several days of filming in Hong Kong.
 The budget was estimated as being between $380,000 and $500,000.

-Thompson said prior to filming "We hope this film will be a lightweight domestic comedy - something like a Australian answer to the American film Fun with Dick and Jane.
+Thompson said prior to filming "We hope this film will be a lightweight domestic comedy - something like an Australian answer to the American film Fun with Dick and Jane.
 This is a genre which has not been undertaken in Australia before."
 Thornhill said the film was as representative of journalism as The Goodbye Girl had been of amateur theatre in New York.

 It was Thompson's return to leading roles after having played support characters for a number of years.
 "Two years ago eight out of the ten films presented to the film corporations seem to have been written for me in the lead role," he said.
 "And those films were all the same - there was an obligatory fight and the lead character was tough.
 I have made a deliberate decision that I can come back to the centre screen, now that I am offered a variety of roles."

 Thompson was seeking finance for a passion project around this time Wandering Stranger but was unable to secure it.
 According to Filmink, "yet somehow, producers found the money for The Journalist (1979).
 Life is strange."

 Two editors were used on the film to help it be ready in time for the Cannes Film Festival.